Chart Color Schemes

 The level of residential development activity in Roxby Downs is very low in comparison to the average area assessed nationally by AreaSearch

-Roxby Downs has seen minimal construction activity with fewer than one new dwelling approved annually on average over the five years from 2015 to 2019, with a total of three approvals during this period.
-This low level of development reflects the rural nature of the area, where housing development is typically driven by specific local needs rather than broader market demand.
-It should be noted that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.
+Roxby Downs has seen minimal construction activity with fewer than one new dwelling approved annually on average over the period from 2015 to 2019, with a total of three approvals during this time.
+This low level of development reflects the rural nature of the area, where housing developments are typically driven by specific local needs rather than broader market demand.
+It is important to note that with such low approval numbers, yearly growth figures and relativities can vary considerably based on individual projects.

-Roxby Downs has substantially lower development levels compared to the Rest of SA and also below national averages.
-Given stable or declining population forecasts for the area, housing pressure may remain relatively low, potentially creating favourable conditions for buyers in the future.
+Roxby Downs has substantially lower development levels compared to the rest of South Australia, and these levels are also below national averages.
+Given stable or declining population forecasts for Roxby Downs, there may be less housing pressure in the area, potentially creating favourable conditions for buyers.

 Given stable or declining population forecasts, Roxby Downs may experience less housing pressure, creating favourable conditions for buyers.